 The price (including $1.80 handling) is $2.40.
 When comparing to a Home Depot single part unusual peg for $2.20, this opened my eyes are fair bit.
 Now with $6.50 shipping and $1.80 per part handling it was clear that I wasn’t going to save any money doing four individually.

 Taking a leaf out of the plastic model aircraft, I connected them together with 1 mm rectangular prism and shown below.
 Four connected this way came out to $5.17, giving an all up price including shipping of around $12.
 This ends up being within striking distance of small over-priced anything made of plastic that you get at the store.
 I’ve tested the fit, and they seem to work well.
 The strength passed my “I’ll try to break it with my hands” test, so it will probably hold the shelf up really well.
-After discussions in the comments below, I have now made sure that publicly the 4-way model is downloadable as a STL and purchasable on Shapeways
+After discussions in the comments below, I have now made sure that publicly the 4-way model is purchasable on Shapeways

 The effort, price and product honestly shocked me.
 You can print in various plastics, metal and even full color sandstone.